RoboOmniSim/Robostudio/README.md

 Last step is to fix the base axis of reconstructed scenes and the part orientation

 #### load the part mesh to urdf
-load part recentered mesh, scale, axis, initial pose and object mesh information to omnisim
+load recenter mesh, scale, axis, initial pose and object mesh information to Omnisim

 You can load the part mesh path to urdf with both collision mesh and visual mesh Our model contain pre-point color for visual mesh, and you can decide to whether use it or no